 The mining industry in Chile produces more than one-third of government income by exporting Copper.
 Other important mining products include gold, silver, molybdenum, iron, and coal, while most of the mining products are located in the Atacama Region.
 At this mining region small and medium-sized mining operations make a significant part of the mining industry.
 These types of mines are extremely vulnerable to changes in mineral value as a sharper drop in copper value could send them over the edge.
-Learn how Adolfo Ibanez and ENAMI are trying to mitigate the problem.
+Learn how Adolfo Ibanez University and ENAMI are trying to mitigate the problem.

 The project for growth and sustainability of mining in Chile